project-bluebird/dodo/Specification.md

 If any parameter is invalid, or the response from Bluebird contains an error status code, an exception is thrown.

-**Description:** Get position information for a single or all aircrafts currently in the simulation.
+**Description:** Get position information for a single or all aircraft currently in the simulation.

 ## Change aircraft altitude